Indian National Satellite System: GSAT-3

 Configured for audio-visual medium employing digital interactive classroom lessons and multimedia content, GSAT-3 (EDUSAT) was launched by a GSLV in September 2004.
 Its transponders and their ground coverage are specially configured to cater to the educational requirements.
 The satellite carries a Ku band transponder covering the Indian mainland region with 50 dBW EIRP, five Ku band spot beam transponders for south, west, central, north and north-east regional coverage with 55 dBW EIRP and six Extended C-band transponders with India coverage with 37 dBW EIRP.
 EDUSAT is positioned at 74 degree East longitude and is collocated with KALPANA-1 and INSAT-3.

 GSAT-6

-GSAT-6 (also called INSAT-4E) is a multimedia communication satellite that offers a Satellite Digital Multimedia Broadcasting (S-DMB) service across several digital multimedia terminals or consoles which can be used to provide information services to vehicles on the fly and to the mobile phones.
+GSAT-6 (also called INSAT-4E) is a multimedia communication satellite that offers a Satellite Digital Multimedia Broadcasting service across several digital multimedia terminals or consoles which can be used to provide information services to vehicles on the fly and to the mobile phones.